 We’ve compiled a list of the best accounting software, but the provider you choose will ultimately depend on what’s most important for your business.
 Learn more with these accounting tips for small businesses.

 QuickBooks Online is one of the most popular accounting software solutions, and it tops our list as an excellent choice for growing businesses.
 The software has been around for almost 20 years and has features to support almost any business type.

 Here are some of the top QuickBooks Online features:

 For more information, read our in-depth QuickBooks Online review.

-This software also offers a bank reconciliation tool that makes it easier to match transactions.
+This software also offers a smart bank reconciliation tool that makes it easier to match transactions.
 Reporting is simple, with the option to run detailed financial reports like profit and loss statements and balance sheets.
-FreeAgent comes with a mobile app to help you consistently track account activity, claim mileage, and keep tabs on billable time.
+Xero comes with a mobile app to help you consistently track account activity, claim mileage and keep tabs on billable time.

 Here are some of the features we love: